asaf-1/NICE-Poroject/README.md

 - video on failure
 - trace on first retry

-These are enough for local debugging and CI artifact retention without introducing extra tooling too early.

 ### CI Implementation

 A GitHub Actions workflow is included at [`.github/workflows/playwright.yml`](/c:/Users/asafn/Desktop/NICE-Project/.github/workflows/playwright.yml).